Fortinbra/Exterminate/README.md

 # Exterminate

-> **⚠️ Development Status Notice**
+> **✅ Development Status**
 >
-> This project is currently **untested on physical hardware** as the author is awaiting component delivery.
-The codebase has been developed with significant assistance from **GitHub Copilot (Claude Sonnet 3.5)** and represents a theoretical implementation based on datasheets and established embedded development practices.
+> This project has been tested on physical hardware (Pimoroni Pico LiPo 2 XL W) and verified to run core features including Bluetooth gamepad control, differential drive movement, and I2S audio playback.
+The codebase was developed with assistance from GitHub Copilot and refined through hands-on testing by the author and contributors.
 >
 > **Key Dependencies**: Built upon [BluePad32](https://github.com/ricardoquesada/bluepad32) for Bluetooth gamepad support and [rp2040_i2s_example](https://github.com/malacalypse/rp2040_i2s_example) for PIO-based I2S audio implementation.
 >
-> **Use at your own discretion** - While the code follows industry best practices and is based on proven techniques, real-world testing may reveal issues that require adjustment.
->
-> **Pull Requests Welcome!** - If you have the hardware and test this project, please contribute fixes, improvements, or validation reports.
-Community testing and contributions are highly valued!
+> **Notes**: While the project is tested and functioning, additional edge cases and hardware revisions may surface further issues.
+Contributions, bug reports, and validation against different hardware revisions are welcome.

-A C++ project for Raspberry Pi Pico W that brings an animatronic Dalek to life with Bluetooth gamepad control, differential drive movement, servo-controlled eye stalk movement, and iconic audio playback.
+A C++ project for the Pimoroni Pico LiPo 2 XL W that brings an animatronic Dalek to life with Bluetooth gamepad control, differential drive movement, and iconic audio playback.

 ## 🤖 Project Overview